Guna02826/Property-Management/Requirements/SRS-Complete.md

 ### 4.12 AI & Analytics

 **FR-11.1** The system shall provide AI-powered pricing suggestions for spaces.
-**FR-11.2** The system shall provide AI-powered space recommendations to clients based on preferences.
+**FR-11.2** The system shall provide AI-powered space recommendations to clients based on preferences using vector similarity matching only.
+**FR-11.3** The system shall use pre-existing embedding models (OpenAI, Cohere, or open-source) for generating embeddings.
+**FR-11.4** The system shall store embeddings in a vector database (pgvector extension or external service like Pinecone/Weaviate).
+**FR-11.5** The system shall use cosine similarity or other vector distance metrics for recommendations.
+**FR-11.6** The system shall NOT create, train, or fine-tune new AI models.
+**FR-11.7** The system shall NOT implement custom ML pipelines or model training infrastructure.
 **FR-11.3** The system shall provide AI-suggested bid strategies to clients.
 **FR-11.4** The system shall calculate occupancy and revenue forecasts.
 **FR-11.5** The system shall calculate bid success probability scores.